alanhe421/vsc-extension-gitlink/README.md

 * `gitlink.rememberRemoteSelection`: Whether to remember the remote selection for the current session.
 When enabled, the extension will remember your remote selection for the current session.
 You'll only be prompted to select a remote once per project session.
 When disabled, you'll be prompted each time.
 Default is false.

+* `gitlink.useRemoteForCodeImage`: Whether to use remote service for code snippet images.
+When enabled, the extension will use the remote service - ray.so to create code snippet images.
+When disabled, the extension will use the local service to create code snippet images.
+Default is false.

 ## Internationalization

 GitLink supports multiple languages: